-Computer Club seeks to serve CCC students with minor computer repair.
+Computer Club seeks to serve Carteret CC students with minor computer repair.
 This club exists to give students experience in repairing and working with computers as well as understanding the basics of computer service.

 The Medical Assisting Club goals are to promote an awareness of the role of the Medical Assistant and increase the awareness of the expanding field of medical assisting.
 The Medical Assisting Club is designed for current medical assisting students as well as pre-medical assisting students.

 The Minority Male Success Initiative (MMSI) is a student coaching program designed to support the educational and professional aspirations of minority male students enrolled in North Carolina community colleges.
 The goals of the program are higher education persistence, graduation and or transfer to a 4 year institution.

 Respiratory Care Club builds unity among the students so that they can become more team-oriented to obtain their professional goals.
 Students learn organizational skills through various activities and the importance of professional activities such as conferences and belonging to a professional organization.